 - very long walks

-Please check with your vet when your puppy can safely go to the park in relation to their vaccination status.
 Please note that some of the large and giant dog breeds may continue to grow up until 18-24 months of age.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person’s unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.